TSiu88/VendorOrderTrackerV2/README.md

 ## User Stories

-* As a bakery owner, I want to be able to organize vendors and their orders so that I can find requests and their information easily.
+* As a bakery owner, I want to be able to organize vendors and their orders so that I can find requests and their information easily to track business relationships.
 * As a vendor, I want to have my orders organized so I can be assured that the bakery is keeping track of my order so they can fulfill it.

 ## Screenshots